trdroid/Spring-Examples/IoC-Container/README.md

 The configuration metadata for an application can be provided in any one or any combination of the formats specified above.

+### Using the Spring container

+The Spring container is essentially a Java object which can be instantiated using

+* the programmatic approach (or)
+* the declarative approach